 You can order just the photometer, but I recommend going with a kit and getting the test strips with it to save money.
 The starter kit comes with 6 tests for well water.
 Make sure you add the right one to the cart as there is a separate one with strips for well water and another for tap water for municipal.
 Each type is preconfigured.

-Overall, it is very fast and accurate and makes testing your well water as uncomplicated as possible.
+Overall, this well water iron test kit is very fast and accurate and makes testing your well water as uncomplicated as possible.

 For the best at-home well water test you need to go with Health Metric as it tests for manganese as well as many others.
 This means you can find out if your problems are from iron bacteria.